 Prostate cancer is the most common noncutaneous cancer affecting men in the United States.
 From 2004 to 2008, the median age of diagnosis of prostate cancer was 67, and the incidence rate was 156 cases per 100,000 men per year.

 Vitamin and supplement use has also been documented in men at risk of developing prostate cancer.
 One study examined vitamin and supplement use in men with a family history of prostate cancer.
 At the time of the survey, almost 60% of the men were using vitamins or supplements.
 One third of the men were using vitamins and supplements that were specifically marketed for prostate health or chemoprevention (e.g., selenium, green tea, and saw palmetto).
-A 2004 study examined herbal and vitamin supplement use in men attending a prostate cancer screening clinic.
-Men attending the screening clinic completed questionnaires about supplement use.
-Of the respondents, analysis revealed that 70% used multivitamins, and 21% reported using herbal supplements.
+A 2004 study examined herbal and vitamin supplement use in men who attended a prostate cancer screening clinic.
+Men who attended the screening clinic completed questionnaires about supplement use.
+Of the respondents, analysis revealed that a reported 70% used multivitamins, and 21% used herbal supplements.

-A meta-analysis published in 2008 reviewed studies reporting vitamin and mineral supplement use among cancer survivors.
+A meta-analysis published in 2008 reviewed studies that reported vitamin and mineral supplement use among cancer survivors.
 The results showed that, among prostate cancer survivors, vitamin or mineral use ranged from 26% to 35%.

 Although many prostate cancer patients use CAM treatments, they do not all disclose their CAM use to treating physicians.
 According to results from the PCATS study, 43% of patients discussed their CAM use with a healthcare professional.
 In two separate studies, 58% of respondents told their doctors about their CAM usage.[4,6]

-- National Cancer Institute.: SEER Stat Fact Sheets: Prostate.
+- National Cancer Institute: SEER Stat Fact Sheets: Prostate.
 Bethesda, MD: National Cancer Institute, 2011.
 Available online.
-Last accessed January 10, 2013.
+Last accessed February 5, 2015.